nicdard/fusion-function-generator/README.md

 > python3 -m unittest discover -v

+## Try new features

+A [Dockerfile](./Dockerfile) is provided to try out new features of the project with all the dependencies required compiled in debug mode.

 ## Benchmarking

+This guide can be used to reproduce the experiments as reported in this [report](./docs/AST_Final_Report.pdf).

 A Docker image `ffg` with the latest version of cvc5 and z3 instrumented with gcov is available by building the provided Dockerfile: